dliptai/gh2slurm/README.md

      ▼                      ▼                       ▼
   [slurm job]           [slurm job]           posts timing to the issue,
                                                closes or marks failed
 ```

 Key points:

 - The **broker** (`gh2slurm`) is short-lived — it only claims an issue and submits the manager workflow, then exits.
 It doesn't do any actual work.
-- The broker **resubmits itself** via `--dependency=afterok` — so the next poll is queued immediately, before the manager job even starts.
+- The broker **resubmits itself first** via `--dependency=afterok`, before it even looks for work — so the next poll is queued immediately, ensuring the queue keeps moving even if the manager or work jobs fail downstream.
-- The **manager** (`workflow-manager.sh`) runs in its own Slurm job and handles:
+- The **manager** (`workflow-manager.sh`) runs in its own Slurm job and handles the run-directory setup, code download, and submission of the three work jobs (see Components above).
-  - Setting up the run directory
-  - Downloading the code at the commit hash from the issue
-  - Submitting the 3 dependent work jobs
 - Only `publish.sh` talks back to GitHub — it comments timing on the issue and either closes it or adds a `failed` label.
 - If any work job fails, `publish.sh` still runs (because of `afterany`) and reports the failure instead of silently succeeding.